menaga16/menaga16/README.md

 <h1 align="center">Hi 👋, I'm Menaga</h1>
-<p> I'm currently a third-year student pursuing a bachelor's in Computer Sciences at Velammal College of Engineering and Technology, exploring various areas of study and engaging in exciting projects.</p>
+<p> I'm currently a final-year student pursuing a bachelor's in Computer Sciences at Velammal College of Engineering and Technology, exploring various areas of study and engaging in exciting projects.</p>

 - 👨‍💻 All of my projects are available at  [Menaga16](https://github.com/menaga16)